WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 # What the Experiment Proved

-The evidence supports these conclusions:
+The evidence supports the following conclusions:

 **1. Both transfers were visible to Suricata.**

 **2. The modified carrier contained 77 additional bytes.**

-**3. Those 77 additional bytes crossed the monitored network.**
+**3. Those additional bytes crossed the monitored network connection.**

 **4. The known marker survived the transfer.**

-**5. The existing SID `2034635` fired on both samples and did not distinguish them.**
+**5. Existing SID `2034635` fired on both samples and did not distinguish them.**

 **6. Detection V1 reliably detected the HTTP POST behavior but fired on both samples.**